gravity226/Understanding_Data_Science/Basic_Statistics/README.md

 > 0
 ```

-If your data set has multiple numbers with the same count, the above example will only return one number.
+If your dataset has multiple numbers with the same count, the above example will only return one number.

 Example 2
 ``` python